couetilc/react-social-icons/README.md

 - change bundler to rollup so I can re-use the generate icons plugin without creating a physical file, and have babel fit in the toolchain easily.
+- finalize the eslint config, do the pretty stuff, maybe just add prettier so I can skip that tedious stuff, add any missing plugins that are good.

 - the issue with tests when Typescript is enabled (although even that is unclear to me, the import situation with typescript), has rollup (or something) creating